Office of Student Support Services

 89 Washington Avenue, OHRM Room 528EB

-Notes on ApplyingAPPLICATION: Qualified candidates should send a resume and letter of interest by November 26, 2018 to firstname.lastname@example.org (email submissions are preferred).
-You must include the Box number (OHE-619/51882) of the position in the subject line of your email and cover letter to ensure receipt of your application.
+Notes on ApplyingAPPLICATION: Recruitment will continue until the position is filled.
+Qualified candidates should send a resume and letter of interest to email@example.com (email submissions are preferred).
+You must include the Box number (OHE-878/51563) of the position in the subject line of your email and cover letter to ensure receipt of your application.
+In order to qualify for the position, when you have current or prior New York State employment, you may be contacted by NYSED Personnel for your social security number to confirm your State employment history.